Paralympics day seven: Highlights from Rio

 Former F1 driver wins paracycling gold on eve of 15-year anniversary of crash

-He had a clear perception he had cheated death.
+He has a clear perception he had cheated death.

 With less than a liter of blood left in his body, Alex Zanardi's heart stopped seven times and he was read his last rites by a priest on the helicopter ride from the Eurospeedway to the hospital.